Call for the next issue

 co-operation with other ERCIM members in this field

 - 1 - max.
-3 references are mandatory.
-For articles for the section "Research and Devlopment", you can give a max. of three references (not mandatory)
+3 references are mandatory for special theme articles.
+For articles for the section "Research and Devlopment", you can give up to three references (not mandatory)

 - The selected EN style is the shortened IEEE Citation Style.